isabella232/scope-services/tutorial-console-logger.rst

 lib/tag_manager.js
   To handle responses to request individually, separated of the default response handlers.

 Now we are ready to try it out.
 Start the Opera gogi build, the ``dragonkeeper`` proxy and open with any browser the created ``client.html`` as described in `How to setup a Test Environment for STP 1`_.
-You should see the following output in the console:
+You should see the following output in the ``dragonkeeper`` console window:

 .. code-block:: none